LeeMangold/TypesafePHP/README.md

 Typesafety library for PHP primitives

-I created this fot two primary reasons:
+I created this for two primary reasons:

 1. PHP has come a long way, and it appears there are plans to add the option for primitive type-safety.
 However, that is not yet reality.